 One of the main challenges to the economic growth of small and medium-sized businesses and junior mining exploration is access to equity finance.

-To assist these sectors in terms of equity finance, government has implemented a tax incentive for investors in such enterprises through the Venture Capital Company (VCC) regime.
+To assist these sectors in terms of equity finance, the government has implemented a tax incentive for investors in such enterprises through the Venture Capital Company (VCC) regime.

 The VCC is intended to be a vehicle to attract retail investors.
 It has the benefit of bringing together small investors as well as concentrating investment expertise in favour of the small business sector.